mrichar1/jsonapi-vuex/README.md

 Makes a deep copy of a normalised object, and adds/updates the [Helper functions](#helper-functions).
 This is done because walking the object will normally cause the helper functions to be called, resulting in static (and out-of-date) results.

-This function is designed for situations where you wish to modify the results of a `getter` call, which will throw an error if any of it's data is modified.
+This function is designed for situations where you wish to modify the results of a `getter` call, which will throw an error if any of its data is modified.

 _Note_ - Be aware that this copy will be a 'static' version of the original object - if the store is subsequently updated, the copied object will no longer reflect this.